IntusFacultas/storybook/src/components/StyledHTML/InputUsage.md

 This provides a styleguide consistent and accessible input element that can be configured for most uses via a variety of props, listed below.

-On mount, this component adds itself to the parent Vue componet under `.$refs.inputs[namePropValue]`.
+On mount, this component adds itself to the parent Vue component under `.$refs.inputs[namePropValue]`.

 ## Usage